Novacane01/PiSpy/README.md

 # PiSpy
-PiSpy is a home sexurity app that uses a raspberry pi to monitor an environment.
+PiSpy is a home security app that uses a raspberry pi to monitor an environment.
 The app was created with Flutter using Dartlang and the server was created with Flask using python.

 ## How it works?